Rita Asfour: Philanthropy

-In 1965, Rita donated thirty paintings to the City of Hope in Los Angeles.
+In 1965, Asfour donated thirty paintings to the City of Hope in Los Angeles.

-In 2003, Rita donated paintings and prints to the Leukemia Society in Pittsburgh.

-In 2006, Rita donated all the proceeds from her 2006 Malibu Landmarks Calendar to the Sherriff’s Department in Malibu.
+In 2003, Asfour donated paintings and prints to the Leukemia Society in Pittsburgh.
+Three years later, she donated all the proceeds from her 2006 Malibu Landmarks Calendar to the Sheriff’s Department in Malibu.

-In 2020, Rita donated Cash and prints to PBS in Las Vegas.
+In 2020, Asfour donated Cash and prints to PBS in Las Vegas.